saskiaotto/INDperform/README.md

 Usage
 -----

-INDperform offers function that can be applied individually to some extent but mostly build upon each other to follow the 7-step process proposed in Otto *et al.* (2018) (see also the package's cheat sheet for detailed instructions).
+INDperform offers function that can be applied individually to some extent but mostly build upon each other to follow the 7-step process proposed in Otto *et al.* (2018) (see also the package's cheatsheet for detailed instructions).
 For demonstration purposes the package provides a dataset of food web indicators and pressure variables in the Central Baltic Sea (modified from Otto *et al.*, 2018).

 This is a suggested workflow demonstrated on the example data included in the package: